MrRisoni/otaredux/README.md

 Largely inspired from kiwi.com as well as other sites

-Front-End Stack : React, Redux
+Front-End Stack : React, Context

 https://lit-sierra-41000.herokuapp.com/

 -----------------
+See for usage with redux
 See https://github.com/MrRisoni/otaspa for an abandoned MobX version

 See https://github.com/MrRisoni/vuespa for an abandoned Vue.js version